supercollider/supercollider/README_WINDOWS.md

 most comprehensive information is of course contained in the CMakeLists.txt files scattered over the project source tree, starting from the source root folder.
-A longer list of variables defined for the SC build is retrieved by adding the flags -L or -LA to the command `cmake ..`.
+A longer list of variables defined for the SC build is retrieved by adding the flags -L or -LA ('list advanced') to the command `cmake ..`.

 The file CMakeCache.txt can be manually edited and is the best place to verify that variables have been assigned the values expected.
 Keep in mind that the `clean` step does not delete or change this file.
 This simplifies configuration, but may also cause trouble if wrong values are kept.
-To make sure CMake generated values are updated correctly, delete this file.
-To make sure object files are recompiled, run the `target clean`.
+To make sure CMake generated values are updated correctly, remove the respective variables from the file or delete the entire file.
+To make sure object files are recompiled, "build" the `target clean`.
 To avoid any contamination by an old build, delete the entire build folder.
 Of course each of these measures significantly extends the time needed to complete a build.

 If you get mysterious build failures (i.e. no CMake error message that helps), sometimes increasing cmake output verbosity during the build gives you